 This article was written in a mixture of Swedish and English.
-I have attempted to provide as clear an interpretation as possible.
-Some words are in Swedish which I could not decipher and some of the story is written with a Swedish slant.
+An attempt has been made to provide as clear an interpretation as possible.
+Some words are in Swedish, which could not be deciphered and some of the story is written with a Swedish slant.
 However, the basic story can be understood.
 John was born in 1910 and died in 1992.
-He tells us about his life in a text from ABF circle? in 1976 and it is archived in the Skelleftea Museum in Sweden.
+He tells us about his life in a text from ABF Circle? in 1976 and it is archived in the Skelleftea Museum in Sweden.
 He writes about his time in Canada.

 John Hedlund and his wife Ingrid, 1940.

 John returned to Ersmark, Sweden on September 23, 1936.
 He married Ingrid Hedstrom from Kusmark in 1941.
 They had no children of their own.
-He earned his living as workers and owners of small farms.
+He earned his living as a worker and owner of small farms.

 John Hedlund was the uncle of actor Roland Hedlund, wife Ingrid was the sister of the mothers of Berndt - Erik Gustafsson and the Tage? and Jan - Erik Bjursell.

 On Jan 1, 1910, when according to legend, the thermometer showed -22 degrees and a blizzard was raging, born to Klara and Karl Hedlund, a little boy, the seventh and last of the siblings.
 He was named John Ossian.

 After completing dental leap????, whooping cough, Spanish flu and 6 years of school, he, at least in summer, wanted to do something so he could earn his livelihood at rovrensning (thinning vegetables in a garden), takspånplockning? and chip orientation?